 2. Over the sheer curtain, hang a blackout curtain, I hung mine by simply nailing it in place over the window frame with tiny nails.
 Since the curtain will never be opened there is no need to place it on a rod.

 3. If you are working on a sunny day, there probably will still be light shining through even after these two curtains.
 For your accent wall curtain to convincingly hid the window, you need to block all light.
 At this point you can get creative about blocking light.
-This Blackout White Board product can be cut to size and stapled up with a 100% guarantee of light blocking, but since whatever material you use will be sandwiched between two layers of attractive curtains, feel free to be creative.
+A Blackout White Board product (linked above) can be cut to size and stapled up with a 100% guarantee of light blocking, but since whatever material you use will be sandwiched between two layers of attractive curtains, feel free to be creative.
 (I stapled old corrugated plastic political signs up, extending well beyond the edges of the window frame, to block light creeping in around)

 4. When you’ve confirmed you’ve blocked all light shining in and around the window, you can turn your attention from the window to hiding the window completely using a curtain behind your bed.